 College Football Studio Analyst

-Kevin Carter joined ESPN in 2012 as college football studio analyst on ESPNU and the SEC Network.
+Kevin Carter joined ESPN in 2012 as college football studio analyst and primary works Saturdays on ESPNU.

 A 14-year veteran of the NFL, Carter was drafted by the St. Louis Rams in 1995 and completed his career with the Tampa Bay Buccaneers in 2008.
 During that span, he played for four total teams, including the Tennessee Titans and Miami Dolphins.
 The defensive end was a two-time Pro Bowl selection and a Super Bowl champion with the Rams.
 Carter was the NFL quarterback sack leader in 1999 and ended his career with 224 games, 219 starts, 628 tackles and 104.5 quarterback sacks.
 He also served on the NFL Players Association Executive Committee for six years.